senayildirimm/Diabetes_Diaseses_Prediction/README.md

 * DiabetesPedigreeFunction: A function that calculates our probability of having diabetes based on our ancestry
 * Age: Age (years)
 * Outcome: Information whether the person has diabetes or not.
 Have the disease (1) or not (0)

+* The target variable is specified as "outcome"; 1 indicates positive diabetes test result, 0 indicates negative.